ik-web/kottans-frontend/README.md

 <hr>

 ## <a name="lecture-1">W3C and WHATWG Standards.
 HTML markup.
 CSS, Grids</a>
 After watching a [lecture](https://www.youtube.com/watch?v=xogSwtgiEJ0&t=37s) on this topic, I repeated and consolidated my knowledge of the semantics of HTML better, I got good advice on page layout.
-Refreshed knowledge on CSS, selector nuances, Tables, Float, Flex, Grid. <br>
+Refreshed knowledge on CSS, selector nuances, Tables, Float, Flex, Grid.

 There is also provided useful links to resources such as:

 - [The W3C Markup Validation Service](https://validator.w3.org/#validate_by_upload)